oliviertassinari/react-swipeable-views/docs/src/pages/getting-started/supported-platforms.md

 ## Supported platforms

+<p class="description">Learn about the platforms, from modern to old, that are supported by Material-UI.</p>

 The API is as consistent as possible between the three platforms so the same component can be used independently on where it's running.